 Within a month of taking the helm as CEO at the retailer, Ron Johnson launched a radical rebranding.
 He not only changed the look and feel of the stores – getting rid of lucrative JCP private label brands, replacing them with designer inspired ones priced too high for most customers – Johnson instituted a complete overhaul of how the company did business.

-JC Penney’s went from a sales model based on constant coupons and markdowns to “everyday low prices.”
+JC Penney’s went from a sales model based on constant coupons and markdowns to “every day low prices.”
 It was a disaster.
 Sales collapsed within months of Johnson’s takeover.

 “I thought people were just tired of coupons and all this stuff.
-The reality is all of the couponing we did, there were a certain part of the customers that loved that.
+The reality is all of the couponing we did, there was a certain part of the customers that loved that.
 They gravitated to stores that competed that way.
 So our core customer, I think, was much more dependent and enjoyed coupons more than I understood.”
 Ron Johnson to Businessweek.

 Where Hubris & Failure Meet…

-Not only did Johnson admit he didn’t understand what his customers wanted, he has made it clear why.
+Not only did Johnson admit he didn’t understand what his customers wanted, but he has also made it clear why.
 When asked if he would be willing to try out the new pricing structure and radical store makeover on a limited basis, his response was, “We didn’t test at Apple.”

 As the man in charge of Apple’s retail stores previously, he blindly instituted a plan based on what worked elsewhere without testing and apparently without taking into account what drove his customer base to shop.